hyosung11/Launch-School/Courses/journal.md

 12:54 After a quick and light lunch working on the `Animal` class exercise.

 13:16 Need to go to the gym now.

+## 20220715 금요일

+09:51 Working on the exercises.
+I asked to schedule the interview retake this morning.

+10:34 Repetition.
+Think scales.
+Do the problems multiple times to burn them into my brain.
+Feeling better about studying.
+This is my life.
+I chose this.
+I will be a professional software engineer soon.